InertialMicrocavitationRheometry/IMRv2/README.md

 ## Documentation

-Comprehensive documentation, including a user guide, can be found in the `docs/` folder and on the [IMR website](https://imr.org/documentation).
+Comprehensive documentation, including a user guide, can be found in the `docs/` folder and on the IMRv2 website.

 ## Citation